-In 2020, there will be another solar eclipse visible on earth – an annular eclipse, also called a “ring of fire” eclipse.
-If you’re curious about the next solar eclipse, this post has everything you need to know.
+The first was an annular “ring of fire” eclipse that occurred on June 21st.
+The next will be a total solar eclipse that will happen on December 14th.
+If you’re curious about this next total solar eclipse, this post has everything you need to know.
 We cover the basics of eclipses, why you should travel to see the solar eclipse in 2020, when and where you can see the eclipse – and how to travel to each destination.
 We also cover eclipse viewing basics and give a teaser of the 2020 eclipse!

-Are you ready to plan your next experience with annularity?
+Are you ready to plan your next experience with totality?
 Dive into this post!

 What is a Solar Eclipse?